-Improving the Geological Experience for Minority Students
+Improving the Geological Experience for Marginalized Students

-- Mission: This program provides community building, academic and research support to encourage and improve the geological experience of disadvantaged and underrepresented minority (URM) students, such as Hispanic American, Latinx, Black, and Native American students at CSUN in the Department of Geological Sciences.
+- Mission: This program provides community building, academic and research support to encourage and improve the geological experience of disadvantaged and underrepresented marginalized (URM) students, such as Hispanic American, Latinx, Black, and Native American students at CSUN in the Department of Geological Sciences.

 - Peer Mentorship

 - Guidance in navigating and balancing academics with jobs and family